 A Typical Theatre Institute Day

-At the close of the summer, students entering the senior year of high school will have the opportunity to audition for the professional theatre training program at the School of Theatre at the Boston University College of Fine Arts.
+Toward the end of the summer, students entering the senior year of high school will have the opportunity to interview for the professional training program at the School of Theatre at the Boston University College of Fine Arts.
 Students demonstrating exceptional promise and commitment may wish to apply for admission to the School under the Boston University Early Decision program.